Dedham, Massachusetts in the American Revolution: Eliphalet Pond incident

+Raising of militia company

 On October 18, 1774, the first parish met to choose military officers.
 There was a "long debate" about whether the Town should raise a militia company at the January 1775 town meeting but, unable to come to a consensus, the matter was deferred until March.
 A company of 60 minutemen was established on March 6 and bound to serve for nine months.